Andrewodwyer/Star-academy/README.md

 ### Browser Testing

 - The site has been tested on the following browsers: Chrome, Safari, firefox & Edge.
-The layout and functionality was consistent throughout the testing. links, navigation and form submit all work as intended.
+The layout and functionality was consistent throughout the testing. links, navigation text input all work as intended.

 ### Manual testing

 Actions and results.
-- On click, CC Ghost Tour text/logo brings you to the home page.
+- On click, StarFox/logo brings you to the home page.
 - Navbar buttons: when clicked, they take you to different sections or pages.
-- Book/submit button: when clicked, it will show the code institute form submitted
-- Name, email, phone, date & your message inputs are all required on the form in booking page: If not filled out correctly, it prompt user to do so before allowing them to submit the form.
-- Social link icons (X, instagram, facebook, you-tube): when clicked, opens pages for those particular social networks.
-All work correctly.
+- All buttons ("Start", "push", "Let's get going" and "rock" "paper" "scissor" buttons): work as intended.
+- Input form for name/codename on rock paper scissors game page shows the players name in the element above the text area.
+- The endgame function works, sending an alert to state if the player won or lost.
+The alert will also show the players name if they have put it in the input field.

-### Fixed Bugs
+## Fixed Bugs

-- Input field height in contact section.
-I wanted one row input field for the name and email boxes but I wanted 4 row for the message.
-This was done by adding  textarea instead of input element. textarea is not self closing and this took me a few tries to work out.
-Secondly I wanted each of the first 4 fields to be the same height.
-The auto height I felt was too small so I added a class to make the input fields 25px high and another css rule to make the textarea field 150px high.
-- Centre Form.
-I was having trouble making the form in the contact page centred on the page.
-The resolve was to add margin:auto; to the booking-form and also padding:5% to the outer div class=“transparent-colour”.
-The padding gave breathing space around the booking form.
-- I wanted to stack the sections and divs on mobile, so the images showed first and then the text box.
-This was for devices with screen width less than 769, so the text could be easily read.
-When the screen went over 769px, the divs would be placed side by side in the section (container/card).
-The image div on left and text div on right.
-This was the design for the hero section and the “our tours” section.
-The div that followed, named “meet your guides” has two “our-guides” divs.
-These are stacked like the first two for mobile.
-However on larger screens, they would move to be in a row.
-The “our-guide” divs would be side by side.
-This was solved using flex-direction:column in the “guide-section” section and flex-direction:row as a media query in the “our-guides” div.
-Two containers (both having a class=“our-guides”) with an attribute of flex-direction: row.
-I added a class=“image-and-text” to these divs containing the image and text cards.
-The outer “meet your guides” container had a flex property of column, so the “our-guides” section showed side by side.
+### Javascript

+- Endgame, first to 5.
+The game reached 5 wins but the game function ended before the score was updated.
+It looked like it was only to 4.
+  - To fix do this a needed to setTimeOut to the endgame() function.
+I started by having time out set to 3 seconds, however the score could of went up another point or 2 before reaching the 3 seconds.
+200ms was what I used.
+Long enough for the score to increase to 5 (the winning score) but short enough that the game wouldn’t go past it.

+- Two page game design meant that it was better to have 2 js files.
+However this made it more difficult to send the chosen pilot to the game page so the player image would change depending on the pilot selecred.
+  - It was suggested to use 2 js files, one for each part of the game, one to match with the pilot selection and another js file to match with the rock, paper, scissors game.
+  - I could then use Window localStorage to give a key and value to the pilots, so they can be used on the following page.
+The rock, paper, scissors game.
+  - I used sessionStorage over localStorage because the information stored would be gone when the page was closed.

+- Bug sending variable key and value to game page.
+  - I declared a variable with var in a global scope so it could be used outside the function.
+After this I was able to use playerSelected and computerSelected variable and their values after it went through the function changePilot.

+### CSS style Bug

+Flex reverse issue for computer div on rock paper scissors game:
+- Score-box had a margin-right of 5px to bring it away from the edge for the players-cards.
+I used the same class (.player-cards) for the computer div (.comp).
+I flex reversed the player div for the aesthetics.
+With flex reverse, margin-right didn’t bring the number away for the edge.
+My resolve was to scrap margin-right and to just use margin of 5px around the number instead.

+text-box sizing issue
+- I used flex-grow of 1.5 on .text-box to increase the size of the text area in comparison to the image on left and score on right.
+However without a specific size, the whole .players-card div got too large on larger screens.
+I used width of 130px to resolve the issue.

 ### Unfixed Bugs